Summer Camp Help & FAQs.

 Do I have to be a Seventh-day Adventist to attend your camp?

 No!
 We love the fact that nearly 50% of our campers are either from other faith traditions or from no religious background at all.
-At SSL you belong, no matter who you are or where you come from.
+At Sunset Lake you belong, no matter who you are or where you come from.

 What are the primary spiritual themes shared at camp?